Photo of Nooree Lee

 Continue Reading Another Executive Order on Buying American, and This One Has Teeth

 Earlier this year, the White House issued an Executive Order on AI mandating that the National Institute of Standards and Technology develop a guide to federal engagement on AI technical standards.
-While the federal government’s actions have understandably garnered significant attention, state and local governments are also undertaking preliminary efforts to engage on the technical
+While the federal government’s actions have understandably garnered significant attention, state and local governments are also undertaking preliminary efforts

 On Monday, the Supreme Court significantly altered how government agencies will treat confidential commercial information protected from disclosure by Exemption 4 of the Freedom of Information Act (“FOIA”) — an issue that recurs repeatedly with respect to information submitted by contractors to government agencies.
 Food Marketing Institute v.
 Argus Leader Media, No. 18-481 (U.S. June 24, 2019).
 The Court overturned 45 years of lower-court precedent requiring that the submitter show both that the information was not publicly disclosed, and that its release would cause substantial competitive harm.
 The Court’s decision seemingly expands the scope of Exemption 4 by removing the “substantial competitive harm” requirement.
 However, the effect of this apparent expansion is unclear, because the Court suggested but did not resolve whether Exemption 4 also requires a new element: a showing that the submitter’s information was provided under an assurance by the government that it would keep the information confidential.